amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth.md

 1. Access the application registry at [integrate.cisco.com](https://integrate.cisco.com) using your Cisco.com credential
 2. Create a new app.
 Provide the name, redirect URIs, select the relevant scopes, and so forth.

-Note: client_secret is shown only once. **Ensure that you save the client_secret securely.** Scopes and redirect URIs can be edited later.
+**Note: `client_secret` is shown only once.
+Store the `client_secret` securely.**
+Scopes and redirect URIs can be edited later.

 ### 2. Request permission using an OAuth grant flow

-#### Obtaining an access_token and refresh_token:
+#### Obtaining an Access token and Refresh token:

 1. Create a trigger point in your application to initiate the OAuth process, such as a “Connect to Meraki” button or a link.

-2. When the Meraki admin interacts with this trigger, redirect the admin to [https://as.meraki.com/oauth/authorize](https://as.meraki.com/oauth/authorize) with the following mandatory query parameters:
+   When the Meraki admin interacts with this trigger, redirect the admin to [https://as.meraki.com/oauth/authorize](https://as.meraki.com/oauth/authorize) with the following mandatory query parameters:
   - `response_type`: Must be set as `code`
   - `client_id`: Issued when creating your app
   - `redirect_uri`: Must match one of the URIs provided when you registered your integration.